Soybeans Post Losses on Monday, as NASS Reported Another Drop in Conditions

-Soybeans closed out the Monday session holding onto the losses, as contracts were down 13 to 14 ½ cents.
+Soybeans are trading with 4 to 5 cent losses across most contracts on Tuesday morning.
+Futures closed out the Monday session holding onto the losses, as contracts were down 13 to 14 ½ cents.
+Preliminary open interest was up 5,300 contracts on Monday.
 The cmdtyView national average Cash Bean price was down 14 1/2 cents at $9.35 3/4.
 Soymeal futures were down 70 cents to $4 across the board on Monday, with Soy Oil futures down 45 to 93 at the close.

 Crop Progress data showed a total of 61% of the US soybean crop with leaves dropping, 1 percentage point ahead normal.
 Harvest on par with the average pace at 9% complete.
 Condition ratings continue to decline, down 2% to 61% gd/ex.
 The Brugler500 index (using all 5 USDA categories) was down 4 points to 358 and now 4 points below the same week last year.